ta-david-yu/2D-Platformer-Hunter/README.md

 * On-Slope Movement
 * Air Jump
 * Wall Jump
-* Climbing Area - ladder/rope climbing behaviour
+* Climbing Area - Ladder/rope climbing behaviour
 * Restricted Climbing Area - Users can separate the actual movable area in climbing state with the trigger area.
 Controller will be smoothly interpolated from triggered position to restricted area when entering climbing state.
-* One-Way Platform
+* One-Way Platform - Add the OneWayPlatform component to the platform which you want it to be One-Way Platform
 * Moving Platform - Including a node editor for editing waypoints.
 * Dash - User is able to customize dash modules that can be applied to a controller.
 * Jump Input Buffering - The jump input will be buffered for a period of time when the character controller is still in the air.